top of page

 • Jun 3

-• 2 min read
+• 3 min read

-As design leaders, we’ve spent years advocating for design thinking: empathy, ideation, prototyping, testing.
+As design leaders, we’ve spent years advocating for design thinking: empathy, ideation, prototyping, and testing.
 And for good reason.
 These practices help keep users at the center of complex systems.

 Strategic Thinking: Reframing the Problem in Context